devrunner-io/devrunner/README.md

-# devrunner
+# devrunner [coming soon]
-docker job deployment cli
+A CLI for peer container deployment with devrunner